danieljjb/smarty-pants-quiz/README.md

-# smarty-pants-quiz
+# Smarty Pants Quiz
-A general knowledge quiz in which users get to test their knowledge against each other using an in game scoreboard.
+The purpose of this website is to provide a fun interactive general knowledge quiz for users to play.
+It will include a scoreboard for users to compare scores with each other.